AndriiLebid/AndriiLebid/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🌱 I’m currently learning SpringBoot
+- 🌱 I have finished Simple Time And Attendance System on ASP.NET MVC, with API and mobile application for Android (Kotlin).

-- 🔭 I’m currently working on my PHP Portfolio Project
+- 🔭 I'm working on the same topic but on JAVA with Spring Boot with Flutter mobile application.

 </td><td valign="top" width="50%">